Houston Wrongful Death Attorneys

 That being said, there is a stark legal difference between wrongful death and murder.
 Murder is an intentional act of violence that was meant to harm a person or end their life.

 Murder cases are taken before a criminal court for this reason, whereas wrongful death lawsuits are settled in a civil court.
 In addition, the goal of a murder trial is to punish the individual responsible.
 For wrongful death cases, the goal is providing compensation for the loss of the grieving family due to another's negligence.

 Contact an Expert Wrongful Death Attorney in Houston, Texas

 Wrongful death cases are difficult.
 Not only are emotions high and the damages to the victim's family numerous, but negligence needs to be established and proven in order for the case to move forward toward an eventual settlement.
 It's easy to feel overwhelmed.
 If someone in your family was the victim of a tragic accident, do not leave your family's compensation to chance.

-Contact Houston wrongful death attorneys Neal Davis and Jed Silverman to discuss your case today.
+Contact Houston wrongful death attorney Neal Davis to discuss your case today.
 We're fully prepared to fight for your family and handle your case with care, compassion and understanding.
 With our No Fee Guarantee, you can rest easy knowing you won't pay a penny unless we win your case.